-But either because they can’t, because of fear, or because other people’s freedom limits their own sexual options, bad judges seek to shame others into giving up their power as expressed through their way of life.
+But either because they can’t, because of fear, or because other people’s freedom limits their own sexual options, bad judges seek to shame others into giving up their freedom and power.

 Luckily most people reading here are cool guys and gals who focus on their self-development and have little time for moralizing judgments.
 But sometimes, it happens.

-Understand this: people who have no personal stake at play will not go out of their ways to judge and criticize you.
+Understand this: people who have no personal stake at play will rarely go out of their way to judge and criticize you.

-It’s only people with a second motive that go out of their ways to take moralizing judge roles against your values or life decisions.
+It’s only people with a second motive or vested interest that go out of their way to take moralizing judge roles against you, your values, and/or your life decisions.

-It’s not necessarily envy or jealousy.
-It might also be that different ways of living make them uncomfortable and doubtful, so they need to re-establish their values as the “only” way of living.
+And so they shame-on to re-establish their values as the “only” way of living.

 In either case, whenever you see someone moralizing a bit too strenuously for things that are not really hurting anyone, always think: what is the real motive of this judge?